huntercodexs/codexstester/README-EN.md

 NOTE

-> Be careful when editing the DataSourceTests file as it contains an OAuth2 authentication integration with the
+> Be careful when editing the DataSourcePropertiesTests file as it contains an authentication integration via
-> rest of the Codexs Tester workspace, and in case you need to make a call with this type of authentication
+> OAuth2 with the rest of the Codexs Tester workspace, and in case you need to make a call with that type
-> you will have to use this feature
+> authentication will have to use this feature

 NOTE

-> Be careful with the credentials that will be used in the DataSourceTests file so that they are not exposed
+> Be careful with the credentials that will be used in the DataSourcePropertiesTests file so that they are not
-> in inappropriate places.
+> exposed in inappropriate places.

 - Understanding the features of the Codexs Tester workspace